DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/README.md

 -  Create Blazor Web Assembly Solution
 -  Create Rest ful Web Api Project
 -  Create Entities Related C# Clases.
 This is way the classes that represent out database entities will resign.

 -  Entity Relatioship Diagram Link [Visit Here](https://lucid.app/lucidchart/969fa12e-1cb2-49bf-9e2d-3a89accc11ab/edit?viewport_loc=-65%2C-11%2C1707%2C872%2C0_0&invitationId=inv_534ffb26-27c6-4037-99ad-da8d6e9f0aa2#)

 -  Using  ef7 to generate a database for our shopping cart application.
-The classes that we've just crated representing our entities will be used by ef7 to generate the corresponding database table within the database the ef7 create for us.
+The classes that we've just crated representing our entities will be used by ef7 to generate the corresponding database table within the database that ef7 create for us.

--  Insall Nuget Packages, `EntityFrameworkCore.SqlServer` `EntityFrameworkCore.Tools` for running migrations within visual studio.
+-  In order to generate our database with the relavent tables through Visual Studio Let's Install Nuget Packages, `EntityFrameworkCore.SqlServer` `EntityFrameworkCore.Tools` for running migrations within visual studio.
+The reason for installing `EntityFrameworkCore.Tools` this package is because we want to run our migration with in the visual studio as supposed to using .Net CLI for this purpose.
+We can use different commands when running migration commands using the .Net CLI.
+As supposed to the command we run when using Visual Studio.

--  Configuring Connection String in order to connect the application with the database that to create using ef7 code first migrations.
+-  Configuring Connection String in order to connect the application with the database that we wish to create using ef7 code first migrations.

 -  Create Database Context Class.
 -  OnModelCreating Method Overriding
 -  Using Entity Framework Core DbSet Generic Type